open-pioneer/trails-build-tools/packages/build-package-cli/README.md

 # @open-pioneer/build-package-cli

-Provides the `build-pioneer-package` command line tool which compiles pioneer packages into a 'publishable' form.
+Provides the `build-pioneer-package` command line tool which compiles Open Pioneer Trails packages into a 'publishable' form.

 Installation: